Should I invest my money or save it?

 Investing is when you put your money into an investment – such as buying shares in a company listed on the stock market, or buying units in an investment fund.

 The hope is that your initial investment will grow in value over time and give you a better return than from a savings account.
-The value of your investments are likely to fluctuate and could go down as well as up.
+The value of your investments is likely to fluctuate and could go down as well as up.

 What is the main difference between saving and investing?